Huntress (DC Comics): Helena Bertinelli

 Following the 1985 miniseries Crisis on Infinite Earths, the Helena Wayne version of the Huntress was removed from continuity.
 DC Comics introduced a new version of the Huntress with the same first name and physical appearance, and with a similar costume, but with an entirely different backstory and personality.

-The Pre-New 52 Huntress was Helena Rosa Bertinelli (also Hellena Janice Bertinelli in the miniseries Robin III: Cry of the Huntress), the daughter of one of Gotham's Mafia bosses who, after seeing her entire family murdered in a mob hit, vows revenge.
-During the "No Man's Land" story line, she works as Batgirl, but not alongside Batman (whom the citizens believe abandoned them).
+The Pre-New 52 Huntress was Helena Rosa Bertinelli (in some early appearances, Helena Janice Bertinelli), the daughter of a powerful Gotham mobster and sole survivor of a mob hit that wipes out her entire family.
+Swearing revenge, Helena dubs herself the "Huntress" and trains from childhood to become a ruthless vigilante.
+During the "No Man's Land" story line, she temporarily assumes the role of Batgirl, but not alongside Batman (whom the citizens believe abandoned them).

 Batman considers her to be too unpredictable and violent.
 Others in the Batman family feel differently; Nightwing had a brief romantic fling with her, while she and Tim Drake share a good professional relationship.
 Early in his career he worked with the female vigilante, and later cleared her name in a murder case.
 Batman sponsors Huntress's membership in the Justice League, and for some time, Huntress was a respected member of the League.
 Under the guidance of heroes such as Superman, she grew in confidence, but was forced to resign after Batman stopped her from killing the villain Prometheus.